Paul Robbins is the content and innovation manager for Croner-i Tax.

 A well- known international tax expert, he now teaches and speaks on a wide range of international tax subjects, principally on cross border planning and tax treaties.
 Formerly a visiting teacher at Queen Mary, University of London and The Institute of Advanced Legal Studies, he is currently a member of The Tax Faculty’s Large Business and International Tax Committee.

-Publications include CCH Worldwide Tax Guide and Croner-i, Practical International Tax Planning for UK Businesses.
-He has also written many articles on international tax planning including a regular series on tax treaties for Croner-i.
+Publications include the CCH Worldwide Tax Guide and Allan has also written many articles on international tax planning including a regular series on tax treaties for Croner-i.

 Jon Fursdon BSc (Hons), FCA, CTA is a specialist in corporate tax and the wider tax aspects of owner managed business.
 He was a tax partner with Deloitte until 2002 and then with Grant Thornton UK LLP until June 2008.